Skip to main content

 Overview

 Natural feather prices pushed the majors into synthetic shuttles — BWF’s environmental push helped.
 Victor has been in the game a while; Yonex priced high.
 Li-Ning OKAY 1 arrived last.
-It does not chase premium natural flight; it targets entry and mid-low training and club nights — value and durability first.
+Official copy shouts “durable, stable, economical.”
+Misread those three words as “flies like a good natural” and you will hate it.
+It does not chase premium natural flight; it targets entry and mid-low training and club nights — value and lifespan first, closer to a fuller nylon-ball alternative than to a competition natural.

 Build vs Victor and Yonex

 OKAY 1 uses 14 independent synthetic feathers instead of the traditional 16 on naturals.
 National standards allow 14–16, so it is still a feather shuttle by spec — not a one-piece plastic ball.
 Victor leans on carbon-fibre stems and foam feathers.
 Li-Ning uses a polymer stem — stiff enough, more flexible on break, less scary than carbon shards in the court.
-Feathers are polymer cloth with aerodynamic perforations, bonded for strength.
-Stem and feather edges are rounded — lower cut risk in play.
+Feathers are harder and thicker polymer cloth with aerodynamic perforations, bonded for strength — springy toughness is the point.
+The tip is a Taiwan-fibre composite cork and sits a step heavier than many naturals, so contact into the string bed feels like a solid thud.
+Stem and feather edges are sealed and rounded — lower cut risk in play.

 Price and who it is for